In this article, you will learn about the following:

 Auto-sell: an easier way to manage exercise and expiry

 - Thirty minutes before markets close (starting at 3:30 p.m.
 EST, 12:30 p.m.
-EST on early closure days) we’ll search for any options you have that are in-the-money and expiring that day.
+EST on early closure days) we’ll start to search for any options you have that are in-the-money and expiring that day.

 - We’ll check your accounts to see if you currently have the necessary cash or shares to exercise any expiring options.
 If you do, those options will be exercised if they close in-the-money.